- What is Dry Needling?

 Does this course count toward Continuing Education Units?

-Can I still take the course if my state does not list TDN in its PT scope of practice?
+Can I still take the course if my state does not list TDN/FDN in its PT scope of practice?

 Am I immediately able to use Dry Needling on patients after I complete the Level 1 course successfully?

-Successful completion of the Level One Dry Needling course will provide you with the skills and knowledge to begin utilizing the treatment immediately.
+Successful completion of the Level 1 course will provide you with the skills and knowledge to begin utilizing Functional Dry Needling® immediately.
 However, it is up to you to determine your state or province’s requirements for dry needling education, certification, CEU credits and patient treatment.
 These requirements are different globally and change periodically.
 It is your responsibility to stay apprised of your licensing state and their updates on dry needling as they apply to your education.
 It is generally accepted that once you begin a course of study, you should progress through the course of study and complete your training.

 Can I bill insurance for this treatment?